Date

 This might seem obvious, but it’s the most critical rule of exterior painting: never, ever paint a wet surface.
 Applying paint over a damp wall traps moisture underneath, which is a guaranteed recipe for bubbling, blistering, and peeling down the road.
 The trapped water will try to escape, pushing the paint right off the surface.
 Make sure your home’s exterior is completely dry before you start.
 If it has recently rained, you’ll need to wait at least a full day in dry, sunny conditions for the surface to dry out.
 It’s also wise to plan your project when there’s no rain in the forecast for at least 24 hours after you finish.
 This gives the new paint enough time to cure properly without getting washed away.
 This is why professional siding and exterior experts are so meticulous about preparation.

-What’s the Best Season to Paint Your House?
+When Is the Best Time of Year to Paint Your House?

 Timing is everything when it comes to exterior painting.
 The season you choose determines how well the paint applies, cures, and ultimately protects your home.
 Each season in the Puget Sound area brings its own unique weather patterns, creating different windows of opportunity for a successful paint job.
 Understanding the pros and cons of each can help you schedule your project for a beautiful, long-lasting finish that safeguards your home’s exterior.